andrew-irods/How-To/Eclipse-attach-to-running-process.md

 # How to Attach Eclipse to a Running Process

-This document how to attach the Eclipse IDE to a running process.
+This document demonstrates how to attach the Eclipse IDE to a running process.
 We will first create an eclipse project that targets an existing linux executable, and create a debug launch configuration which attaches the project to a running executable.

 ### The Thing with Eclipse ###